mattbillard/micro-frontend-experiments-v1/README.md

 ## Notes and Known Issues

 - Windows
   This was developed on a Mac.
-Presumably the simlink commands would need to be modified for Windows.
+Presumably the symlink commands would need to be modified for Windows.
 (Work in progress)
 - LESS vs SASS/SCSS vs CSS modules
   In my experience, corporate environments and tools like Gitlab block the installation of SASS/SCSS